w3c/wai-curricula/content/index.md

 * Teaching Ideas for Topic &mdash; Suggested ideas to help instructors teach the learning outcomes based on topic contents.
 * Ideas to assess knowledge for Topic &mdash; Suggested ideas to assess the acquired skills or knowledge based on topic contents.

-For explanations about specific terminology related to people with disabilities, abilities, barriers, tools, and techniques, refer to [How people with disabilities use the Web](/people-use-web).
+For explanations about specific terminology related to people with disabilities, as well as accessibility-related features, barriers, tools, and techniques, refer to [How people with disabilities use the Web](/people-use-web).

 #### Ideas to Assess Knowledge for Module